GoogleCloudPlatform/python-docs-samples/appengine/flexible/tasks/README.md

 automatically detected, but the instances must have been created with the necessary scopes.

-In any other environment, for example Compute Engine instance without the necessary scopes, you should set `GOOGLE_APPLICATION_CREDENTIALS` environment variable to a JSON key file for a service account.
+In any other environment, for example a Compute Engine instance without the necessary scopes, you should set `GOOGLE_APPLICATION_CREDENTIALS` environment variable to a JSON key file for a service account.